 Welcome!
 My name is Judith Levy, and received a PhD in Comparative Literature from Emory University in August 2020.
 I also hold Bachelor’s and Master’s degrees in English, along with a certificate in teaching writing, from California State University, Fullerton (CSUF).
-I am currently a lecturer in the Core Program at Oglethorpe University.
+I am currently a lecturer in the Core Program at Oglethorpe University, along with the co-director of Core Studies.

 Methodology